- Welcome

 in any event of incompatibility.
 Today British law does not have to

 follow European law, but in most cases it does not differ.
-The UK

 is also a signatory of the European Convention on Human Ruights, though